kgrid/kgrid-activator/docs/readme.md

 These instructions will get the Kgrid Activator running with sample set of Knowledge Objects.

+## Overview
+As a key component of Knowledge Grid, an activator allows knowledge objects to be executable against collected data.

+For the information on the activator API and the usage of the activator, see [KGRID Activator API](docs/api.md)

 ### Prerequisites

 For running the application you need: